lesleyrs/RuneScape-317/README.md

 - Require JDK 21 to build, this could be lowered but maven warns about dropping 8 already

 **Quality of life features**:
+- Enter to login, Escape to go back to main screen, Tab will move to username field instead of login
 - Escape closes interfaces
+- Ability to use k/m/b for entering amounts, and allow entering over integer max
+- Left click compass to make the camera face north
 - Hold mousewheel to rotate camera
-- Added camera zoom with either mousewheel scroll or numpad PgUp/PgDn, zoomed in is the original distance **TODO**: increase viewing distance based on cam zoom
+- Scroll mousewheel to scroll interfaces or zoom camera (zoomed in is the original distance) **TODO**: increase viewing distance based on cam zoom
 - ::toggleroofs command, with roofs being turned off by default
-- Ability to use k/m/b for entering amounts, and allow entering over integer max
-- Enter to login, Escape to go back to main screen, Tab unlike Enter won't login when reaching last login field
-- Left click compass to make the camera face north
-- Added fkeys for switching tabs, defaults past f4 are arbitrary but should be good
+- Added F-keys for switching tabs, defaults past f4 are arbitrary but should be good
 - Added moparscape/silabsoft-like server IP login field, leave it empty for localhost.
 Uses original Jagex RSA keys[^1]:
 ```
 Modulus: 7162900525229798032761816791230527296329313291232324290237849263501208207972894053929065636522363163621000728841182238772712427862772219676577293600221789